Bile salt hydrolase: Substrate properties and specificity

-In humans, primary bile acids are synthesized from cholesterol in the liver to form either cholic acid (CA), chenodeoxycholic acid or chenodeoxycholic acid (CDCA).
+In humans, primary bile acids are synthesized from cholesterol in the liver to form either cholic acid (CA) or chenodeoxycholic acid (CDCA).
 These primary bile acids are then conjugated to the amino acids glycine or taurine and stored in the gallbladder.
 During digestion, they are released and their detergent properties aid in the breakdown of dietary lipids.
 While the majority of primary bile acids are recirculated back to the liver via enterohepatic circulation, a small portion remain in the gastrointestinal tract, where they are modified by bacteria carrying BSH enzymes.

 BSH specificity is thought to be determined by enzymatic structural differences and slight variations in amino acid composition.
 In general, more BSHs are thought to have a preference for glycine-conjugated bile acids, although the extent of their specificity may not yet be understood.

 Mechanism

 Deconjugation begins with the recognition of the substrate, which consists of a steroid core and a glyco- or tauro- amino acid.
 While the precise mechanism of recognition is unknown, it has been hypothesized that BSHs recognize the substrate by their conjugated amino acid.
 Upon recognition by the BSH, deconjugation begins with a nucleophilic attack by Cys2 on the amide bond of the target bile acid.
 Subsequently, a tetrahedral intermediate is formed and stabilized by Asn82 and Asn173 while Arg18 stabilizes a negatively-charged sulfhydryl on the N-terminus of Cys2.
 The negative charge on Cys2 is resolved by deacylation with water to finally produce a deconjugated primary bile acid.